 When you have more of these complicated passwords, the problem is remembering them or forgetting them.
 In this situation, your solution will be to use a password management application, called a password manager.

-This tool comes with a variety of extensions, mobile apps, and protects you from the dark web, among other things.
-You can find out more about, reading this comprehensive review of this security tool.
+This tool comes with a variety of extensions, and mobile apps, and protects you from the dark web, among other things.

 All passwords are encrypted using your master password, which is used as a key and is secure.
 The database is unusable without your primary password.
 These applications can also generate a random code and make it easy to register with new internet services and sites.
 There are plenty of password managers in the market and if you find it difficult to pick one, read this comparison of 74 such tools.